 - The location of the chiropractor’s practice.
 In areas where the cost of living is high, expect to pay more for chiropractor fees.
 Chiropractors need to cover expenses like rent, utilities, and staff salaries.

 - Competition in the area.
 If there is a high concentration of chiropractors in an area, fees may be lower to remain competitive.

 - The type of treatment provided.
 The cost will depend on your condition, the kind of treatment you require, and the number of sessions you need.
-For example, a chiropractic massage can cost between $30 and $70, whereas a spinal decompression can be as much as $250.
+For example, a chiropractic massage can cost between up to $70, whereas a spinal decompression can be as much as $250.

 Chiropractic care is generally considered less expensive than other medical treatment options.
 However, the costs of chiropractic care can still be substantial if you require multiple visits and ongoing treatments.